 - The abortion rate of non-metropolitan women is about half that of women who live in metropolitan counties (NAF).

 - The abortion rate of women with Medicaid coverage is three times as high as that of other women (NAF).

-- 37% of women obtaining abortions identify themselves as Protestant, and 28% identify themselves as Catholic (AGI).
+- In 2014, 30% of aborting women identified themselves as Protestant and 24% identified themselves as Catholic (AGI).

 WHEN DO ABORTIONS OCCUR?